-"-Required Subordinated Amount and Conditions to Issuance," and "Prospectus Summary-Subordination" and "The Notes-Subordination of Interest and Principal" in the accompanying prospectus, principal and interest payments on these Class A(2013-2) notes will be made monthly until they are paid in full or until the legal maturity date occurs, whichever is earlier.
+If the stated principal amount of these Class A(2014-1) notes is not paid in full on the expected principal payment date, then an early redemption event will occur for these Class A(2014-1) notes.
+As a result, subject to the principal payment rules described below under "-Subordination; Credit Enhancement" and "-Required Subordinated Amount and Conditions to Issuance," and "Prospectus Summary-Subordination" and "The Notes-Subordination of Interest and Principal" in the accompanying prospectus, principal and interest payments on these Class A(2014-1) notes will be made monthly until they are paid in full or until the legal maturity date occurs, whichever is earlier.

-Principal of these Class A(2013-2) notes may be paid earlier than the expected principal payment date if any other early redemption event or an event of default and acceleration occurs for these Class A(2013-2) notes.
+Principal of these Class A(2014-1) notes may be paid earlier than the expected principal payment date if any other early redemption event or an event of default and acceleration occurs for these Class A(2014-1) notes.
 See "The Notes-Early Redemption Events" and "-Events of Default" in the accompanying prospectus.